 3. Redang – Redang island is one of the largest islands off the east coast of Peninsular Malaysia.
 The beaches are white and sandy and the water is crystal-clear.
 The island is surrounded by beautiful coral reefs, making it a popular snorkelling/diving destination.
 There are also several trails that crisscross the island’s jungle interior.
 In addition, the island is easily accessible from Kuala Lumpur and Singapore due to its airstrip.
 There are also boat services from Merang on the mainland.
 Search for hotels in Redang.

 4. Perhentian – Perhentian consists of two islands (Perhentian Besar and Perhentian Kecil).
-Both islands boast stunning sandy, palm-fringed beaches, crystalline water and colourful coral reefs.
+Often voted as some of the most beautiful in the world, the islands boast stunning sandy, palm-fringed beaches, crystalline water and colourful coral reefs.
 There are a variety of hotels on the Perhentian islands that cater to different budgets.
+Read about my stay on Perhentian Kecil.

 5. Lang Tengah – situated smack in between Perhentian and Redang islands, Lang Tengah is a true gem.
 Its small size means there isn’t much to do aside from lazing on one of the stunning beaches or diving into the emerald sea.
 I experienced my first shark encounters off Lang Tengah so it’s one island I won’t easily forget!
 Search for hotels in Lang Tengah.

 Redang, Perhentian and Lang Tengah islands are located in the northeast corner of Peninsular Malaysia.
-Redang and Lang Tengah islands can be accessed by boat from Merang whilst Perhentian islands are reachable by boat from the town of Kuala Besut.
+Redang and Lang Tengah islands can be accessed by boat from Merang (nearest airport: Redang or Kuala Terengganu) whilst Perhentian islands are reachable by boat from the town of Kuala Besut (nearest airport: Kota Bahru).
 The islands are typically closed during the monsoon season (November – February).

 6. Sipadan – Sipadan is one of the most celebrated dive sites in the world.
 The only oceanic island in Malaysia, Sipadan is located off the east coast of Sabah.
 The island is basically an ancient volcanic cone overgrown by corals.
 Turtles, hammerhead sharks, barracudas and parrothead fish are just a handful of the many marine species that can be viewed here.
 Due to its popularity – divers from all around the world visit the island every year – the number of dive groups per day is limited so it’s advisable to book way in advance.
 Sipadan is accessible by boat from the town of Semporna.